Azure/azure-sdk-for-js/sdk/graphrbac/graph/README.md

 ## Azure GraphRbacManagementClient SDK for JavaScript

-This package contains an isomorphic SDK for GraphRbacManagementClient to work with the Azure Active Directory Graph API which is now deprecated.
-Starting June 30th 2022, we will end support for Azure AD Graph and will no longer provide technical support or security updates.
-Apps using Azure AD Graph after this time will no longer receive responses from the Azure Active Directory Graph endpoint.
+> **Warning**: This package is used to work with the Azure Active Directory Graph API which is deprecated and has been replaced by the [Microsoft Graph API](https://developer.microsoft.com/graph).
+Beginning on June 30th, 2022, apps using Azure AD Graph will no longer receive responses from the Azure Active Directory Graph endpoint.

-We recommend you move to using the newer [Microsoft Graph API](https://developer.microsoft.com/graph) instead.

 Helpful links: